YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 The techniques are presented in detail in sections below, to which the labels ( **T.1**, **T.2**, etc) are linked.
 Each section is self-contained and could be read independent of other sections.

-The library has a systematic test file, which can be compiled (and linked) and executed by running the following shell commands in the lesson directory:
+The library has a systematic test file, which can be compiled (and linked) and executed by running the following shell commands in (your local copy of) the lesson directory:
 ```
 make && ./peano.opt
 ```